wrought/wireless-networking-in-the-developing-world/wndw.md

 Web version:

--   •it can run on any machine (Linux, Mac, Windows, tablet, phone, etc)
+-   it can run on any machine (Linux, Mac, Windows, tablet, phone, etc)

--   •it does not require big downloads.
+-   it does not require big downloads.
 As it runs online, data is stored on the server and only the necessary data is downloaded.

--   •it saves sessions.
+-   it saves sessions.
 If you run a simulation and login after some time, you will still find your simulation and the results.

--   •it is easier to use, especially for beginners.
+-   it is easier to use, especially for beginners.

--   •it requires connectivity.
+-   it requires connectivity.
 It is not possible to run a simulation if you are offline.

--   •as it has been developed for the community of radio amateurs, it can work only for certain frequency bands.
+-   as it has been developed for the community of radio amateurs, it can work only for certain frequency bands.
 As an example, it is not possible to simulate links at 5.8GHz but only at 5.3GHz.
 This is good enough from a practical point of view, but one has to keep it